MustardOS/mustardos.github.io/release/progress/goose.md

 * Moved BGM support to `.ogg` specific to muX
 * Moved card mode to danger and created display suspend in advanced settings
 * Moved cardmode to danger options
+* Moved charging module boot from POWER to START to avoid potential hotkey conflicts
 * Moved configuration fields to global options
 * Moved default governor setter to global functions
 * Moved external port assign back for Portmaster compatibility